Gentle Seasonal Living: Aligning with Nature’s Rhythms

 Simple ways to live seasonally in fall

-- Revisit your skincare routine to protect your skin from drier air.
+- Revisit your skincare routine to protect your skin from the drier air.

 Fall is a great time to build homespun seasonal living practices that bring comfort and meaning into everyday life.
 Lighting candles, brewing herbal teas, and savoring the present moment can help ease the transition into the darker half of the year.